RN Requirements and Prerequisites

 RNs choosing to further their education to become a nurse practitioner, neonatal nurse, clinical nurse specialist, nurse educator or other specialist in nursing need to earn a Master of Science in Nursing.
 Master's degree programs include two years of schooling in addition to a minimum number of hours of clinical work.

 All 50 states require that nurses who work in a hospital or healthcare institution be licensed.
 This involves passing the National Council Licensure Examination for Registered Nurses (NCLEX-RN) and periodically renewing licensure after entering the workforce.
 To qualify for the NCLEX-RN, nurses must have graduated from a properly accredited nursing program.
 Application for the exam must be sent to the jurisdiction in which the student plans to work.

 RN Licensing Requirements

-The National Council Licensure Examination is a computerized adaptive testing exam, which measures the skills and abilities of nurses.
-The NCLEX-RN typically requires six hours to complete and the questions are determined based on the test-takers' previous responses.
+The National Council Licensure Examination for Registered Nurses (NCLEX-RN) is a computerized adaptive testing exam, which measures the skills and abilities of nurses.
+The NCLEX-RN typically requires six hours to complete, and the questions are determined based on the test-takers' previous responses.
 Regional Boards of Nursing receive students' exam results and are responsible for issuing a license to the candidate, enabling them to practice within that state.